mariadb-corporation/mariadb-columnstore-api/docs/reference/bulk_insert.rst

    States that a row is ready to be written.

    .. note::
       The row may not be written at this stage.
-The library will batch an amount of rows together before sending them, by default data is only sent every 100,000 rows or :cpp:func::`commit` is called.
+The library will batch an amount of rows together before sending them, by default data is only sent to the server every 100,000 rows or :cpp:func:`ColumnStoreBulkInsert::commit` is called.
+Data is not committed with ``writeRow()``, it has to be explicitly committed at the end of the transaction.

    :raises ColumnStoreNetworkError: If there has been an error during the write at the network level
    :raises ColumnStoreServerError: If there has been an error during the write at the remote server level